-How to Add Background Image in HTML?
-[Step-by-Step Guide]
+How to Add Background Image in HTML: A Simple Step-by-Step Guide!

 Share:

-Ready to take your web development skills to the next level?
-Explore our range of Software development courses and start building the expertise you need to create stunning websites and excel in the tech industry today!
+Explore our range of Software Engineering Course and start building the expertise in HTML, CSS, and more needed to create stunning websites and webpages!

 The background image attribute found inside the <body> tag is the most popular and straightforward method of adding a background image.
 We can add HTML background image to be displayed on a web page using the various methods: